USEPA/flowsa/flowsa/methods/flowbysectormethods/README.md

 - _clean_fba_: applied prior to sector columns are added.
 - _clean_fba_w_sec_: applied after sector columns are added but prior to attributing data to sectors.
+- _clean_fba_after_attribution_: applied after activities are attributed to sectors, but before applying any additional attribution methods
 - _clean_fbs_: applied prior to attributing data to sectors for a FBS.

+##### Defined cleaning functions
+- _attribute_national_to_states()_: Propogates national data to all states to enable for use in state methods.
+Allocates sectors across states based on employment.
+- _calculate_flow_per_employee()_: Calculates FlowAmount per employee per year based on dataset name passed in "clean_parameter"
+- _estimate_suppressed_sectors_equal_attribution()_: Equally attribute known parent values to child values based on sector-length.
+- _substitute_nonexistent_values()_: Fill missing values with data from another geoscale.
+See Water_national_2015_m1 for an example.
+- _weighted_average()_: Determine the weighted average of provided values.
+See Water_national_2015_m1 for an example.

 #### Additional optional parameters
 - _activity_to_sector_mapping_: name of activity to sector